Portrait of doomed love conquers British public's hearts

 Ninety percent of British adults are expected to see the pieces on show, according to the project's website.

-Hirst's "Paradaxin", a painting of equally spaced multi-coloured dots on a white background, came 48th out of the 57 paintings chosen.
+Hirst's "Paradaxin", a painting of equally spaced multi-colored dots on a white background, came 48th out of the 57 paintings chosen.

 The display aims to "bring the project to the people", seeking "as far a reach as possible," Art Everywhere press officer Elizabeth Flanagan told Reuters.
 The posters will be seen in spots as diverse as taxis and escalators, car parks and supermarkets.